ArchimedesXXI/Python_application_-_brainfuck_interpreter/README.md

 # Python_application_-_brainfuck_interpreter
-A simple Python console application serving as an interpreter of the infamous "BrainFuck" programming language.
+A simple Python console application serving as an interpreter of the infamous "BrainFuck" programming language :-)